hchauvet/beampy/README.md

 - Tikz/PGF figure and graphics

 Svg slides are exported in html5 with every raster elements embed in one file.
-The slides can also be exported to svg and pdf (videos and animations are not rendered in pdf/Svg)
+The slides can also be exported to svg and pdf (videos and animations are rendered as first frame image in pdf/Svg)

 Beampy uses a simple cache system to compile slide only when it's needed!